cobalthq/cobalt-product-public-docs/README.md

 You can set up a Vale plugin with the VSCode IDE, per https://github.com/errata-ai/vale-vscode.
 Find these rules in the `styles/` subdirectory.
 They include:

-- Modified rules from GitLab in the `cobalt/` subdirectory
+- Modified rules from GitLab in the `styles/cobalt/` subdirectory
-- [Google Developer Style Guide](https://github.com/errata-ai/Google) rules, customized for Vale
+- [Google Developer Style Guide](https://github.com/errata-ai/Google) rules, customized for Vale, in the `styles/Google` subdirectory
 - Rules associated with the [write-good](https://github.com/btford/write-good) grammar linter

 These rules are a "Work in Progress"; we may overrule/modify them as we use them to review Cobalt content.
+For example, if you find a common word / acronym that we use, you're welcome to add it (with a PR) to our `styles/cobalt/spelling-exceptions.txt` file.

+### Use Vale in Your IDE

+If you've set up Vale in VSCode,

+While I've set up Vale as a plugin for other IDEs (including vim), I haven't documented the process here.

+### Use Vale at the Command Line

-To review your content against the given style guide rules, run the following command:
+To review your content against the given style guide rules, first navigate to the root directory for this repository.
+Then run the following command:

 ```
 vale /path/to/your/filename.md
 ```

+As long as you're in the root directory for this repository, you can use Vale at the command line to lint Markdown files in any local directory.

 ## Search Engine Optimization (SEO)